USRSE/virtual-workshop-2021/pages/agenda.md

 The full list of abstracts for all accepted talks and breakout discussions can be found [here]({{ site.baseurl }}/abstracts).

-The videos of the talks are available on YouTube
+The videos of the talks are available on YouTube.

 Day 1: [https://youtu.be/P32RYY_2V7w]{https://youtu.be/P32RYY_2V7w}

 Day 2: [https://youtu.be/b6Cv744k8YM]{https://youtu.be/b6Cv744k8YM}

 Note: all times ET!